tivt2/bare-metal-avr-study/README.md

 - 5_pwm: Utilizing the 8-bit timer to generate a PWM signal and fade in/out an LED.

 - 6_adc: Reading the analog input from a potentiometer and with it controlling the PWM duty cycle, this PWM signal controls a LED brightness.

+- 7_uart: In this example we read the analog signal from a potentiometer and transmit it utilizing the UART protocol.